Siargao: Geography

 There are several islands located off Siargao.
 The islands in General Luna include Guyam Island, Pansukian or Naked Island (a sandbar), and Daku Island.
 These are typically included in island-hopping tours that are popular activities being offered to tourists visiting the island.

 In the western coast in the municipalities of Del Carmen and San Benito are numerous islands, most of which are covered in mangrove forests.
 These islands include Caob, Pagbasayan, Poneas, Tona, Laonan, and Kawhagan.
 The tourist attractions of Sugba Lagoon and Pamomoan Beach is located in Kawhagan.
 The westernmost island of Siargao is Halian (under the jurisdiction of Del Carmen), located in between Siargao and the Dinagat Islands.

 Off the southern end of the island are the three Bucas Grande island groups.
 Two of which, East Bucas Grande and Middle Bucas Grande, are part of the municipality of Dapa, while the largest island, Bucas Grande, is contiguous to the municipality of Socorro.
 Bucas Grande is known for the tourist attractions of Sohoton Cove, Tiktikan Lake, and the Jellyfish Sanctuary, among others.

 In the past, the island could be reached via a direct domestic flight from Manila to Surigao City and then by a ferry to the coastal towns of Dapa or Del Carmen.
-Now, Cebu Pacific has flights from Cebu-Siargao, vice versa as well as a Manila-Siargao route (it stops briefly in Cebu and passengers then switch to a smaller aircraft).
-In March 2017, both Cebu Pacific and SkyJet Airlines commenced direct flights to Sayak Airport (IAO) (aka "Siargao Airport") Siargao island from Manila Airport (MNL), the first direct flights to the island from the capital.
-Additionally, Philippine Airlines has been offering direct flights from Clark International Airport to Sayak Airport since July 1, 2018.
-There are plans to extend the runway of Sayak Airport in Siargao, to cater to the demands of growing tourists who will be visiting this island paradise.
+Cebgo and other airlines have flights from Cebu and other places.
+In March 2017, both Cebu Pacific and SkyJet Airlines commenced direct flights to Sayak Airport (IAO) (aka "Siargao Airport") from Manila Airport (MNL), the first direct flights to the island from the capital.
+Philippine Airlines has been offering direct flights from Clark International Airport to Sayak Airport since July 1, 2018.
+There are plans to extend the runway of Sayak Airport.